-Streamlining the account structure of your retirement savings has many potential benefits:
+Streamlining the account structure of your retirement assets may have a number of potential benefits:

 Over time, your investment objectives and risk tolerance may have changed.
-Thus, it can be difficult to maintain an effective retirement investment strategy—one that accurately reflects your current goals, timing and risk tolerance—when your savings are spread over multiple accounts.
-Once you begin the consolidation process, you can strategize potential investment options to match your current goals and objectives.
+Thus, it may be difficult to maintain an effective retirement investment strategy—one that accurately reflects your current goals, timing and risk tolerance—when your savings are spread over multiple accounts.

-It is easier to monitor your progress and investment results when all your retirement savings are in one place.
-By consolidating your accounts, you will receive one statement instead of several—which will cut down on endless amounts of monthly statements from multiple plans.
+It is generally easier to monitor your progress and investment results when all your retirement assets are in one place.
+By consolidating your retirement accounts, you will generally receive one statement instead of several.
+That simplifies your life while protecting the environment.

 Some employer plans also provide access to investment advice, planning tools, telephone help lines, educational materials and workshops.
 Similarly, IRA providers including Morgan Stanley offer different levels of service, which may include full brokerage service, investment advice and distribution planning.

 Reducing the number of accounts may impact account fees and other investment charges.
 Generally speaking, both employer-sponsored qualified plans and IRAs have plan or account fees and investment-related expenses.
 However, in some cases, employer-sponsored qualified plans may offer lower cost institutional funds, and in some cases may pay for some or all of a plan’s administrative expenses.
-Generally, fees associated with an IRA may be higher than those associated with an employer plan, consolidating multiple IRAs may reduce your overall expenses.
+Generally, fees associated with an IRA will likely be higher than those associated with a plan, but consolidating multiple IRAs may reduce your overall expenses.

 If your employer-sponsored retirement plan is terminated or abandoned (an “orphan plan”) or is merged with or transferred to a retirement plan of another corporation after you leave, it may be difficult to locate the plan administrator to request a distribution of your benefits or to change investments.
-By contrast, assets in an IRA are always accessible if you want to change your investment strategy or need to take a distribution is generally not an issue.
+By contrast, locating your IRA provider in order to change your investment strategy or to take a distribution is generally not an issue.